The US Customs and Border Protection agency enforces strict requirements for travellers wishing to visit the USA or pass in transit through the USA.

 Digital photographs are scanned directly onto the passport page, so you cannot feel any edges like you can with a traditional photograph which has been glued or laminated.

 What if my passport doesn't meet the Visa Waiver Program criteria?

-You can either apply for a US visa or obtain a replacement biometric passport.
-Obtaining a new biometric passport will avoid the inconvenience and cost of obtaining a US visa each time you travel, and is often the lower cost option.
+You can either apply for a US visa or obtain a replacement e-Passport.
+Obtaining a new e-Passport will avoid the inconvenience and cost of obtaining a US visa each time you travel, and is often the lower cost option.

 All passengers travelling to or through the US under the Visa Waiver Programme must have obtained an Electronic System for Travel Authorisation prior to their flight.
 It is strongly recommended that ESTA applications are completed at least 72 hours prior to arrival at the airport of your departure.
 Anyone who does not have or can not obtain an ESTA prior to departure will not be able to board and should contact their nearest US Embassy for assistance.